readlearncode/Java-Enterprise-Edition-Introduction/README.md

 This will be a backing bean so that it is visible to a JSF view and also it should have application scope because we want it to maintain the list of cargos across all sessions.

 Now we need a view to display the cargos.
-Here I have created a view named **showHandledCargos** and I use the dataTable component from prime faces.
+Here I have created a view named **showHandledCargos** and I use the **dataTable** component from prime faces.
 You can visit the www.primefaces.org web site to more ways to display data.

+## Solution Files

+The class file **HandledCargo** should reside in the package **net.java.cargotracker.interfaces.tracking.web**.

+The JSF template file **showHandledCargos.xhtml** should reside in the **src/main/webapp/admin/** directory.